iakujobi/Python-Games/Games/readMe.md

 # Rock-Paper-Scissors

-This game allows you to practice how to use a library and write functions You know the game already, right :eyes:
+This game allows you to practice how to use a library and write functions.
+You know the game already, right :eyes:

-- But in case you don't know the rules, the rules are:
+But in case you don't know the rules, the rules are:

 - Rock beats Scissors, Scissors beats Paper, and Paper beats Rock